 Faculty work in developing assessment of student learning plans using embedded assignments has prepared the foundation for a comprehensive college-wide plan for studying student learning.
-MCC has developed a college-wide plan aimed at studying student learning in academic and support services areas of the college such as Student Services, Financial Aid, etc. Information gathered from across the college units will provide the basis for connecting the college’s mission, strategic plan and future budgeting efforts.
-Annual plans provide the faculty with evidence and information required in Annual Program Reviews, Comprehensive Program Reviews and regional accreditation efforts.
+MCC has developed a college-wide plan aimed at studying student learning in academics and support services areas of the college such as Student Services, Financial Aid, etc. Information gathered from across the college units will provide the basis for connecting the college’s mission, strategic plan and future budgeting efforts.

 Mohave Community College is committed to inspiring excellence by providing students with the best possible learning experiences to support their educational and career goals.
 In support of this commitment, we regularly gather and evaluate evidence of student learning.
 This evidence also demonstrates the quality of our programs and courses to future students, accrediting bodies, and others.